 * * *

+43. Capacity Procurement Mechanism

-43. Interim Capacity Procurement Mechanism
+43.1 Interim Capacity Procurement Mechanism

-This Section 43 shall be referred to as the Interim Capacity Procurement Mechanism (ICPM).
-The ICPM as well as changes made to other Sections to implement the ICPM shall expire at midnight on the last day of the twenty-fourth month following the effective date of this section , except that the provisions concerning compensation, cost allocation and Settlement shall remain in effect until such time as ICPM resources have been finally compensated for their services rendered under the ICPM prior to the termination of the ICPM, and the CAISO has finally allocated and recovered the costs associated with such ICPM compensation.
+The ICPM as well as changes made to other Sections to implement the ICPM shall expire at midnight on the last day of the twenty-fourth month following the effective date of this Section and shall be replaced with the CPM.
+ICPM designations in existence on the date the CPM becomes effective shall, as of that date, be subject to the CPM, including the provisions concerning compensation, cost allocation and Settlement, until such time as the ICPM resources have been finally compensated for their services rendered under the ICPM prior to the termination of the ICPM, and the CAISO has finally allocated and recovered the costs associated with such ICPM compensation.

-43.1 Designation
+43.2 Capacity Procurement Mechanism Designation

-The CAISO shall have the authority to designate Eligible Capacity to provide ICPM Capacity services under the ICPM as follows:
+The CAISO shall have the authority to designate Eligible Capacity to provide CPM Capacity services under the CPM to address the following circumstances, as discussed in greater detail in Section 43:

+Insufficient Local Capacity Area Resources in an annual or monthly Resource Adequacy Plan;

+Collective deficiency in Local Capacity Area Resources;

+Insufficient Resource Adequacy Resources in and LSE’s annual or monthly Resource Adequacy Plan;

+A CPM Significant Event;

+A reliability or operational need for an Exceptional Dispatch CPM; and

+Capacity at risk of retirement within the current RA Compliance Year that will be needed for reliability by the end of the calendar year following the current RA Compliance Year.

-43.1.1 SC Failure To Show Sufficient Local Capacity Area Resources
+43.2.1 SC Failure To Show Sufficient Local Capacity Area Resources